privacy-tech-lab/gpc-web-crawler/README.md

 # GPC Web Crawler

 GPC web crawler code.
 The GPC Web crawler is developed and maintained by the [OptMeowt team](https://github.com/privacy-tech-lab/gpc-optmeowt#optmeowt-).
+In addition to this readme, check out our [wiki](https://github.com/privacy-tech-lab/gpc-web-crawler/wiki) as well.

 [1.
 Selenium OptMeowt Crawler](#1-selenium-optmeowt-crawler)
 [2.
 Development](#2-development)